REALWorld Law

 In order for the relief to apply, the property must be acquired for a consideration equal to the market value of the property (or if acquired from a relative, not less than 75% of the market value on the date acquired).
 This exemption applies to all persons regardless of how the real estate is acquired, ie individual or corporate.
 The relief does not extend to the disposal of shares in a company which derives its value or the greater part of its value from Irish real estate.

 For the purposes of calculating the LPT, property values are organized into market value bands.
-The lowest band is €0 to €100,000.
-Higher bands are organized in increments of €50,000 up to €1,000,000.
+The lowest band is EUR 0 to EUR200,000.
+Higher bands are organized in increments of EUR62,500 up to EUR1,750,000 (and over).
 The tax liability is calculated by applying the tax rate to the midpoint of the band.
-The rate of LPT is 0.18% for properties up to a market value of €1 million.
-For example, a property valued at €230,000 falls into the €200,000 to €250,000 band, the midpoint of which is €225,000.
-Therefore, the tax is €405 for a full year (0.18% x €225,000).
-Local authorities have the authority to amend the rate of LPT and a number have lowered the rate for 2015 and subsequent years.
+The rate of LPT is 0.18% for properties up to a market value of EUR1 million.
+For example, a property valued at EUR230,000 falls into the EUR200,001 to EUR262,500 band.
+Therefore, the tax is EUR315 for a full year.
+Local authorities have the authority to amend the rate of LPT by up to 15%.
+The LPT charge for a property’s valuation band may be different to the LPT charge basic rate.
+This is known as the 'Local Adjustment Factor'.

-Residential properties valued over €1 million are assessed at their actual market value at a rate of 0.18% on the first €1 million in value and 0.25% on the portion of the value above €1 million (banding does not apply).
+Residential properties valued over EUR1.75 million are assessed at their actual market value at a rate of 0.1029% on the first EUR1.05 million in value and 0.25% on the portion of the value between EUR1.05 million and EUR1.75 million, and 0.3% of the portion declared market value above €1.75 million (banding does not apply).

 Italy